Who 'We' Are

 The Saskatoon Food Bank and Learning Centre Clothing Depot moved to 322 Ave B South in summer 2008 in response to an increased need for space.
 The Saskatoon Food Bank and Learning Centre Clothing Depot moved to its current location at 223 Ave B South in the fall of 2012.

-Today the Saskatoon Food Bank and Learning Centre is a progressive and collaborative organization that uses a systems approach to develop programs, services initiatives that address the underlying causes of food insecurity and poverty in our community.
+Today the Saskatoon Food Bank and Learning Centre is a progressive and collaborative organization that uses a systems approach to develop programs, services, and initiatives that address the underlying causes of food insecurity and poverty in our community.